mahsank/pi-router/README.md

 ```bash
 $ sudo dd if=2021-03-01-pirouter.img of=/dev/mmcblk0 bs=4M status=progress conv=fdatasync
 ```
 - Insert the card into sd card slot of RPi board, boot and you should be good to go.
+Login password is `Ra5pb3rry`.

 - Optional: It might be helpful to read the section [Network Configuration Details](#network-configuration-details).